gdmitrievich/gdmitrievich/README.md

 > Write learned & practiced in general and specify that details you can found in the repository.

+> Everything that i learned i actually practised in that project.

 <h4>Frontend (HTML + CSS)</h4>

 | № | Project | Tech Stack | Learned | Practised |